 iThrive’s Game Design Kits spark inspirations for designing fun and engaging games for players to build strengths for thriving.
 We created the kits to be flexible and example-rich, offering possibilities for innovative design.

 Based on the science of habits for thriving, iThrive Game Design Kits are co-developed with expert game developers and scholars.
 Developers of all experience levels use these to create compelling and innovative strengths-based games.
 Check out the hundreds of prototypes that have been created thus far!

-To suggest additions or new topic ideas for an iThrive Design Kit, contact us.
+To suggest additions or new topic ideas for an iThrive Game Design Kit, contact us.

 One of the biggest obstacles to seeking mental health treatment is the stigma associated with seeking help or being diagnosed with a mental illness.
 Games have the potential to challenge stereotypes, reduce stigma, raise awareness and compassion for people coping with mental illness, and share powerful personal experiences.
-Our mental health design kit – now available – provides guidance for integrating mental health themes or content into your games in a thoughtful, respectful, and genuine way.
-We are elated to announce the launch of this kit in honor of Mental Health Month!
+Our mental health design kit – now available – provides guidance for game developers looking to integrate mental health themes or content into your games in a thoughtful, respectful, and genuine way.
 You can access the kit using the download button below.
 Let us know your thoughts!